MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 <h4>Autoprefixer, Modernizr, and Compass</h4>

-<a href="https://github.com/middleman/middleman-autoprefixer" title="Autoprefixer" target="_blank">Autoprefixer</a> is a plugin that parses the CSS files and adds browser specific prefixes to the properties that require them.
+<a href="https://github.com/middleman/middleman-autoprefixer" title="Autoprefixer" target="_blank" rel="nofollow">Autoprefixer</a> is a plugin that parses the CSS files and adds browser specific prefixes to the properties that require them.
 This means that you don't have to worry about adding prefixes such as -webkit-, -moz- or -ms- because Autoprefixer does it for you.

-<a href="http://modernizr.com/" title="Modernizr" target="_blank">Modernizr</a> is a JavaScript library that detects if the user's browser supports HTML5 and CSS3 features or not.
+<a href="http://modernizr.com/" title="Modernizr" target="_blank" rel="nofollow">Modernizr</a> is a JavaScript library that detects if the user's browser supports HTML5 and CSS3 features or not.
 You can use it to build fallbacks for modern features that old browsers might not support.

-<a href="http://compass-style.org/" title="Compass" target="_blank">Compass</a> is another CSS framework included in our Middleman projects.
+<a href="http://compass-style.org/" title="Compass" target="_blank" rel="nofollow">Compass</a> is another CSS framework included in our Middleman projects.
 We prefer to use Autoprefixer to add browser specific prefixes, but you might want to use Compass for other things, like its vast library of reliable mixins.

 <h4>Images and icons</h4>